-- We are in the midst of a significant decline in the number of high school graduates in the northeastern United States, and a nationwide decline in the number of private high school graduates.
-From 2011 to 2022, the number of private high school graduates will decline by 28%. - An annual report from the Center for Education Statistics noted that "the number of colleges and universities eligible to award federal financial aid to their students fell by 5.6 percent from 2015-16 to 2016-17.
+- Concerns about the number of high school graduates have contributed to an environment of increased competition in Higher Education. - There is currently debate in Higher Education regarding the forecasted number of high school graduates and their impact on future college enrollments. - An annual report from the Center for Education Statistics noted that "the number of colleges and universities eligible to award federal financial aid to their students fell by 5.6 percent from 2015-16 to 2016-17.
 That's the fourth straight decline since a peak of 7,416 institutions in 2012-13.
 It is also by far the largest."2 - In late 2017, Moody's downgraded the financial outlook for the entire higher education sector from stable to negative.
 In January 2018, Standard and Poor's also noted a bleak outlook for the sector.3